Covering convex bodies and the Closest Vector Problem: Acknowledgements

-We would like to thank Friedrich Eisenbrand for suggesting to use coverings to boost approximate CVP and for helpful remarks and ideas during the research.
+We thank Friedrich Eisenbrand for suggesting to use coverings to boost approximate CVP and for helpful remarks and ideas during the research.
 We would also like to thank Christoph Hunkenschröder and Matthias Schymura for helpful remarks on the text, and for our stimulating discussions that boosted our understanding of the closest vector problem.

-Part of the research was carried out while MN was a member of J\'anos Pach's chair of DCG at EPFL, Lausanne, which was supported by Swiss National Science Foundation Grants 200020-162884 and 200021-165977.
+Part of MN's research was carried out while he was a member of J\'anos Pach's chair of DCG at EPFL, supported by Swiss National Science Foundation Grants 200020-162884 and 200021-165977.
+MN was supported also by the National Research, Development and Innovation Fund (NRDI) grants K119670 and KKP-133864 as well as the Bolyai Scholarship of the Hungarian Academy of Sciences and the New National Excellence Programme and the TKP2020-NKA-06 program provided by the NRDI.

-MV acknowledges support from the Swiss National Science Foundation within the project \emph{Lattice Algorithms and Integer Programming (Nr.
-200021-185030)}.
+MV was supported by the Swiss National Science Foundation within the project \emph{Lattice Algorithms and Integer Programming} (Nr.
+200021-185030).